What Would Happen If The Earth Stopped Spinning

 Without rotation, the familiar cycle of day and night would vanish.
 One side of the Earth would permanently face the sun, experiencing constant daylight and scorching heat.
 The other side would be plunged into perpetual darkness and bitter cold.
 This extreme temperature difference would create superstorms of unimaginable scale as air masses try to equalize the temperature.

 The side facing the sun would become a desert wasteland, while the dark side would be covered in ice.
-The narrow twilight zone between these two extremes might be the only habitable region on the planet, but even there, the climate would be harsh and unpredictable.
+Even so, the narrow twilight zone between these two extremes might be the only habitable region on the planet, but even there, the climate would be harsh and unpredictable.
 Plant life as we know it would struggle to survive, and the ecosystem would be drastically altered.

 The Loss of the Magnetic Field

 While not an immediate consequence, a cessation of Earth’s rotation could eventually lead to the weakening or loss of the planet’s magnetic field.
-The Earth’s magnetic field is generated by the movement of molten iron in the outer core, a process known as the geodynamo.
+That said, the Earth’s magnetic field is generated by the movement of molten iron in the outer core, a process known as the geodynamo.
 This movement is driven, in part, by the Earth’s rotation.

 A weaker magnetic field would leave the Earth vulnerable to solar wind, a stream of charged particles constantly emitted by the sun.
 These particles can strip away the atmosphere, as happened on Mars, and expose the surface to harmful radiation.
 Life as we know it would not be able to survive without our atmosphere and protection from radiation.